mystist/mystist.github.com/liber_en.md

 ---

-LLM Prompt Engineer, Senior front-end Engineer, former Senior Engineer at SAP.
+Senior front-end engineer, Full-stack engineer, Web3 dapp engineer, LLM application Engineer, former Senior Engineer at SAP.

 Led a team in developing an LLM AI Agent platform from scratch, which can help any company build their LLM business.